NidhiHemanth/Cipher-It/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
 - Substitution cipher could take input for the substitution code file

 ## Contact
-Created by Nidhi Hemanth [nidhih.is19@bmsce.ac.in] and Meghana Rathanraj [meghanarathanraj.is19@bmsce.ac.in] feel free to contact me!
+Created by Nidhi Hemanth [nidhih.is19@bmsce.ac.in] and Meghana Rathanraj [meghanarathanraj.is19@bmsce.ac.in] feel free to contact us